 Cost of Damp Proof Course

-- The job will take approximately 2 - 7 days to complete
+- The job will take approximately 2 to 7 days to complete.

-Damp and rot can cause extensive property damage if it is left untreated, so it is essential that you recognise it and treat it immediately.
+Damp and rot can cause extensive property damage if left untreated, so you must recognise and treat them immediately.

 Just need a quote?